 - In a large bowl, combine ground beef, breadcrumbs, finely diced onion and mashed garlic.

 - In a small bowl, mix baking soda, water and lemon juice.
-Pour this into the ground beef mixture and the spices.
+Pour this into the ground beef mixture.
 Mix well with your hand.
-Knead it for 10 minutes so that everything is combined well.
+Knead it for about a minute so that everything is combined well.